KingDEV22/wallet/readme.md

 A backend service that stores the latest 1000 transaction of ethereum wallet address - vitalik.eth (0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045) in the database and generates a report that inlcudes the details of the most contacted wallet address.

-Tools: Javascript , Node js, Express js, Alchemy and Supabase
+Tools: Typescript , Node js, Express js, Alchemy and Supabase

 The enpoints :